Involve-Edu/involveedupublic/about-us.md

 ---
 layout: default
 title: about-us
-description: "this is a description"
+description: "this is about us description"
 ---

 <main role="main">